arabcoders/emby-daily-plugin/README.md

 `Note:` For the 2nd format `Series title - {date} - title [720p].mkv` the year has to be 4 digit it's due to misidentifying files that has titles with 6 digit numbers in them.

 ## Special Format

 This format is specially added to support a better looking title.
 * `{date}` Series title -? `(#0|ep0|DVD1|DVD1.1|SP1|SP1.1)` -? title [720p].mkv

 The generated title will be `(#0|ep0|DVD1|DVD1.1|SP1|SP1.1) - title`.

-## Installing the plugin.
+# Installation

 Go to the Releases page and download the latest release.

 Unzip the file and copy `DailyExtender.dll` to Emby plugins directory and restart Emby.
 Go to your Japanese library make sure `DAILYExtender` is on the top of your `Metadata readers` list.
 Disable all external metadata sources.
-And Only enable `Image fetchers (Episodes):` - `Screen grabber (FFmpeg)`. if you don't have a local image for the episode, it will be fetched from the video file itself.
+And only enable `Image fetchers (Episodes):` - `Screen grabber (FFmpeg)`. if you don't have a local image for the episode, it will be fetched from the video file itself.

 ## Build and Installing from source